WallStreetMojo

 Interest-Coverage Ratio = EBIT / Interest Expense

 EBIT means Earnings before interest and taxes.
-If we look at the Income Statement of a company, we would be able to look at EBIT right away.
+If we look at the Income Statement we would be able to look at EBIT right away.
 This measure is used to see whether the company has enough earnings to pay off its interest or not.
-Along with looking at debt ratios, the investors should look at the interest coverage ratio to find out whether the company has enough earnings to pay off its interest.
+Along with looking at debt ratios, the investors should look at the interest coverage ratio to determine whether the company has enough earnings to pay off its interest.

 Along with looking at debt ratios and interest coverage ratio, investors should also look at the time to time, not only once or twice.
-To get a clear picture of where the company is in terms of capitalization, the investors should look at the figures over the period of time.
-Finally, they also should compare the capitalization ratios and interest coverage ratio to the peer companies to get a better understanding.
+For example, to get a clear picture of the company's capitalization, the investors should look at the figures over time.
+Finally, they should also compare the capitalization and interest coverage ratios to the peer companies to better understand.

 Also, look at EBIT vs. EBITDA.